-“The national title on the line is why Jenkins over UNC is number one,” Kellerman said.
-“That’s why it’s number one over Suggs, but I don’t think you can put anything else over Suggs including Jordan’s shot.
+“The national title on the line is why Jenkins over UNC is No. 1,” Kellerman said.
+“That’s why it’s No. 1 over Suggs, but I don’t think you can put anything else over Suggs, including Jordan’s shot.
 There’s no time left.”

-It’s pretty surprising that they decided to knock MJ down a spot, especially with his specific play ultimately becoming the moment where Jordan introduced himself to the world.
+It’s pretty surprising they decided to knock MJ down a spot, especially with his specific play ultimately becoming the moment he introduced himself to the world.
 But are they right?

 How does Jalen Suggs’ shot compare to Michael Jordan’s shot with North Carolina?

 Smith, Vitale, and Kellerman are right about one thing.
 Kris Jenkins’ shot for Villanova should definitely rank at No. 1.
-He sunk a 3-pointer as time expired in the national championship game.
-So, should Jordan’s game-winning jumper or Suggs’ time-expiring 3-pointer rank at No. 2?
+He sunk a three-pointer as time expired in the National Championship Game.
+But should Jordan’s game-winning jumper or Suggs’ time-expiring three-pointer rank at No. 2?

-Well, Stephen A. Smith, Dick Vitale, and Max Kellerman debated this before the 2021 national championship game.
-Had their debate taken place after, they may have had different opinions.
-Gonzaga’s loss to Baylor in the national championship game took away some of the significance of Suggs’ shot.
+Well, they discussed this before the 2021 National Championship Game.
+Had their debate taken place afterward, they may have had different opinions.
+Gonzaga’s loss to Baylor took away some of the significance of Suggs’ shot.
 While Michael Jordan’s shot for North Carolina did not come as time was expiring, his was for the national title.
-Suggs’ shot was just to get his team to the national championship game, and Gonzaga ultimately lost in that title game.
+Suggs’ shot was just to get his team to the championship game, and Gonzaga ultimately lost.